csc-training/geocomputing_course/materials/webinterface.md

 ## Desktop

 The Desktop application provides a desktop environment on Puhti within your web browser.
-From here you have graphical user intergaces of the following software available:
+From here you have graphical user interfaces of the following software available:

 * QGIS
 * GRASS